-2.3.1.
+3.3.1.
 MBOP - Mechanism of beta-blockade on bacterial translocation in portal hypertension (MBOP) sub-study.

-An isolated basic science mechanistic study has been established to investigate the mechanism of effect of Carvedilol in preventing decompensation in patients with cirrhosis.
+An integrated basic science mechanistic study has been established to investigate the mechanism of effect of Carvedilol in preventing decompensation in patients with cirrhosis.
 All BOPPP sites will be offered the opportunity to participate in MBOP, were BOPPP participants will be separately consented to provide biological samples.
-Sites who would be interested should email kch-tr.BOPPPtrial@nhs.net for the MBOP study protocol and appropriate documentation.
-As MBOP is a sub-study, this study is neither funded nor regulated by the NIHR.
+Sites who are interested should email kch-tr.BOPPPtrial@nhs.net for the MBOP study protocol and appropriate documentation.
 There is an MBOP summary in Appendix 9.

-2.4.
+3.4.
 Trial flowchart / Overview